On A Scale From 1 to 5: Quantifying Hallucination in Faithfulness Evaluation

 \subsection{Scoring Progression}

-Figures \ref{fig:scored_result2} illustrates the score progression trends with respect to the percentage of the hallucinating information.
+Figures \ref{fig:scored_result2} illustrate the progression trends of the scores with respect to the percentage of hallucination.
+Table \ref{tab:step_sensitivity} further shows the sensitivity of each model towards changes in amount of hallucination.
 To recap, the percentage-based hallucination dataset was created by randomly replacing the N-numbers of gold sentences with hallucinating ones.
-Each hallucinating sentence contains a subtle change as demonstrated in Table \ref{tab:hallucination_examples}.
-Consequently, the hallucination percentage is in fact the percentage of sentences containing unfaithful information.
-In this iteration, we also tested LLM's scoring capability when the "reasoning" component was removed from its response.
+Each hallucinating sentence contains a subtle change, as demonstrated in Table \ref{tab:hallucination_examples}.
+Consequently, the hallucination percentage is, in fact, the percentage of sentences containing unfaithful information.
+A gold sample is considered to contain 0\% hallucination while a sample with only hallucinating sentences is considered to have 100\% hallucination.
+In this iteration, we also tested the LLM scoring capability when the "reasoning" component was removed from its response.
 The score-only model's performance is suffixed with "SO".